lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 The ``Other Groups``
 --------------------

-All other usages of Vertex Groups are summarized into the :guilabel:`Other` category.
+All other usages of Vertex Groups are summarized into the *Other* category.
 These vertex groups can be found within Shape keys, Modifiers, etc...
-There is really no good name for this category, so we kept it simple and named it :guilabel:`Other`.
+There is really no good name for this category, so we kept it simple and named it *Other*.

 The Weight Table
 ----------------

-The Weight Table shows all weights associated to the :guilabel:`active vertex`.
+The Weight Table shows all weights associated to the *active vertex*.
 Note that a vertex does not necessarily have to be associated to any vertex groups.
 In that case the Vertex Weights Panel is not displayed.